jarrodscott/istmobiome-web/content/authors/jonathan-a-eisen/_index.md

 ---
 # Display name
 title: Jonathan A Eisen

 # Username (this should match the folder name)
 authors:
 - jonathan-a-eisen

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Professor